ajsmith607/memills/content/family-of-edward-hallock-mills/mills-home/property-features.md

 The census splits the Town of Caroline into two “districts” at this time: the “First Election District” focuses on Speedsville and Caroline Center and includes some easily recognizable names, including William B. Hallock, a distant relative of Edward H. Mills, as well as Nathaniel Tobey and Peter Webb.
 “Election District No. 2” focuses on Slaterville and Mott’s Corners, and starting with approximately page 21 of the second district (each district was numbered separately, so this is page 38 sequentially), many recognizable names begin to appear, such as those shown on the Mott’s Corners map published in the 1866 Photographic Atlas of Tompkins County by Stone & Stewart, as well as the founders of the Congregational Church just a few years later.

-It is among the recognizable names of residents of Mott's Corners that [Alonzo B. Northrop](https://www.findagrave.com/memorial/194156063/alonzo-b-northrop) (28 Dec 1821 to 20 Jun 1906) appears, and among the stone masons recorded in the 1865 Census, he is uniquely listed on the 1886 Stone & Stewart Atlas.
+Among these names, [Alonzo B. Northrop](https://www.findagrave.com/memorial/194156063/alonzo-b-northrop) (28 Dec 1821 to 20 Jun 1906) appears, and among the stone masons recorded in the 1865 Census, he is uniquely listed on the 1886 Stone & Stewart Atlas.
 The Atlas shows "A. B. Northrop”, between the upper bridge over Six Mile Creek and the hill where Brookton (formerly Quick) Cemetery sits, at what is presently 231 Lounsbery Road, near the intersection with the section of Brooktondale Road formerly known as Back Road, or "Easy Street".

 {{% fig "mills-home/masons/1865-06-27-NY-State-Census-p38" "800" /%}}

 {{% fig "brookton/maps/1866-atlas-motts-corners" "800" "img,cite,link" /%}}

-Also notice that the census seems to consistently distinguish the occupations of "mason", "stone mason", and "brick layer" and that Alonzo Northrop is by far the nearest "stone mason", and he is listed in the Census directly following Jacob Vandemark, who owned the woolen (carding) mill as well as the lower grist mill next to it, known today as Dalebrook Apartments.
-Wikipedia provides a possibly relevant explanation:
+Alonzo is listed in the Census directly following Jacob Vandemark, who owned the woolen (carding) mill as well as the lower grist mill next to it, known today as Dalebrook Apartments.
+Also notice that the census seems to consistently distinguish the occupations of "mason", "stone mason", and "brick layer" and that Alonzo Northrop is by far the nearest "stone mason".
+Wikipedia provides a possibly relevant explanation of the distinctions:

 <figure>